Rholais/debug-note/Presentations/FiveSentences.md

 * Use a **semicolon** as a stronger division in a sentence that already contains commas:

-> Philip knew that he was flirting with Mildred, and he was horribly jealous of him; but he look comfort in the coldness of her temperament, which otherwise distressed him; and thinking her incapable of passion, he looked upon his rival as no better off than himself. *[W. SOMERSET MAUGHAM — Of Human Bondage]*
+> Philip knew that he was flirting with Mildred, and he was horribly jealous of him; but he took comfort in the coldness of her temperament, which otherwise distressed him; and, thinking her incapable of passion, he looked upon his rival as no better off than himself. *[W. SOMERSET MAUGHAM — Of Human Bondage]*

 #### *Have a try:*

-	There is a large amount of pirated books o night stalls; among them are fake copies of our favorite painters’ masterpieces.
+	There is a large amount of pirated books on night stalls; among them are fake copies of our favorite painters’ masterpieces.

 ## Colon